araujomarins/araujomarins.github.io/cv.md

 ## Research Projects
 ---

+### 2017 - present: Researcher in collaboration project with Petrobras and COPPETEC

+**Institution** Federal University of Rio de Janeiro (SMT) / Petrobras / COPPETEC

+**Title**: Application of Big Data and Data Analytics for Identification of Operational Problems on Wells and Production Lines of Offshore Platforms

+**Activities**: Implemented a end-to-end system based on machine learning, including pre and post-processing.
+Also, developed a way to purge contamined data from the algorithm training.
-### 2016 - present

-Researcher in collaboration project with Petrobras and COPPETEC.
+### 2016 - 2017: Researcher in collaboration project with Petrobras and COPPETEC

-*Federal University of Rio de Janeiro (SMT) / Petrobras / COPPETEC*
+**Institution** Federal University of Rio de Janeiro (SMT) / Petrobras / COPPETEC

-Title: Modeling, Simulations and Advanced Control of Pre-salt Replicating Platforms
+**Title**: Modeling, Simulations and Advanced Control of Pre-salt Replicating Platforms

-Activities: Implemented a condition-based maintenance system for decision support using machine learning methods.
+**Activities**: Implemented a condition-based maintenance system for decision support using machine learning methods.

 ## Language
 ---